venusang/ember-node-botchat/README.md

 # ember-node-botchat

+This application was built based on this online tutorial https://pusher.com/tutorials/chat-bot-emberjs-dialogflow

+It is a chat bot application built with Node.js and Ember.js using PUSHER's API.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.